guptaaryanr/REB-1/paper.md

 Energy and carbon are increasingly important in robotics.
 ROS 2 users lack a simple, cross-platform logger to capture watts over time and relate them to robot activity.
 REB-1 provides a tiny, reproducible benchmark and analysis pipeline with minimal dependencies.
+While tools exist for latency [@ros2_tracing] and throughput benchmarking [@ros2_benchmark], no portable, ROS-compatible benchmark currently addresses the energy and CO₂ dimension.

 # Positioning
 REB-1 complements existing ROS benchmarking tools rather than replacing them.
 Whereas **ros2_tracing**